Rav Kook Torah

 Esau’s World of Hedonism

-Many years earlier, Esau chose to reject his birthright, selling it for bowl of lentil stew.
+Many years earlier, Esau rejected his birthright, selling it for a bowl of lentil stew.
 “I am going to die!” he exclaimed.
 “What good is a birthright to me?”
-(Gen. 25:32) Why did Esau sell his birthright?
+(Gen. 25:32) What motivated Esau to sell his birthright?

-We must understand the significance of this birthright.
-It was a legacy from their father Isaac, a charge to live a life dedicated to serving God.
-For Esau, holiness was completely divorced from living a normal life.
-He saw the birthright as a death sentence, threatening the very foundations of his hedonistic way of life.
-It was because of his birthright that Esau felt that he was going to die.
+We must understand the significance of this ancestral birthright.
+It was a legacy from their father Isaac, a spiritual charge to lead a life dedicated to serving God.
+For Esau, holiness is incompatible with a conventional lifestyle.
+He saw the birthright as a death sentence; it threatened the very foundations of his hedonistic way of life.
+It was because of this birthright and its responsibilities that Esau felt that he was going to die.

-Esau’s viewpoint is expressed a second time during his reunion with Jacob.
-When Esau saw Jacob’s family, he was amazed.
+Esau’s viewpoint resurfaces during his reunion with Jacob.
+When Esau saw Jacob’s family, he was astounded.
 “Who are these to you?”
 (Gen. 33:5) You, Jacob, who chose our father’s birthright and its otherworldly holiness — what connection can you have to a normal life?
 How can you have wives and children?

-Esau was unable to reconcile his image of a holy life of Divine service with establishing a family and raising children.
+Esau was unable to reconcile his image of a life dedicated to Divine service with establishing a family and raising children.

-Jacob did not accept Esau’s views on living a holy life.
-Jacob exemplified, in both outlook and life, the harmony of nature with holiness.
+Jacob rejected Esau’s views on living a life of holiness.
+Jacob exemplified, in both outlook and actions, the harmony of nature with holiness.
 And Jacob’s Torah was revealed in the natural world.

-The Midrash states that “The Holy One looked inside the Torah and created the universe” (Bereishit Rabbah 1:1).
-In other words, the universe is a direct result of God’s contemplation of Torah.
-If we examine the world carefully, we should be able to uncover the foundations of the Torah.
-Had Adam not sinned, there would have been no need for a written Torah.
-Life itself would be ordered according to the Torah’s principles.
+The Midrash teaches that “The Holy One looked into the Torah and created the universe” (Bereishit Rabbah 1:1).
+This implies that the universe is a result and a manifestation of God’s contemplation of the Torah.
+If we examine the world carefully, we should be able to uncover the underlying principles of the Torah.
+If Adam had not sinned, there would have been no need for a written Torah; life itself would be ordered according to the Torah’s principles.

-The Patriarchs sought to repair Adam’s sin.
+The Patriarchs endeavored to rectify Adam’s sin.
 Their Torah and mitzvot belonged to the era before the Torah needed to be written down.
 For them, the Torah was naturally revealed in the universe.
 This is also the Torah of the angels, whose sole function is to fulfill the mission of their Creator in the world.
-“Bless God, His angels, mighty in strength, who fulfill His word” (Psalms 103:20; see Shabbat 88a).
+“Bless God, His angels, mighty in strength, who fulfill His word” (Psalms 103:20).

 Who were the messengers that Jacob sent to inform Esau of his arrival?
-The Midrash teaches that Jacob sent angels (Bereishit Rabbah 72:4).
-A messenger takes the place of the sender; it is as if the sender himself accomplished the mission.
-Thus, the sender and the messenger must be connected on some basic level (see Kiddushin 41b).
+The Midrash interprets the word malachim literally: Jacob sent angels to his brother.
+A messenger is regarded as an extension of the sender; it is as if the sender himself accomplished the mission.
+If so, the sender and the messenger must share a connection on some basic level (see Kiddushin 41b).

 (Adapted from Shemuot HaRe’iyah 9, VaYishlach 5630 (1929))